 Our business is subject to risks of which you should be aware before making an investment decision.
 The risks described below are a summary of the principal risks associated with an investment in us and are not the only risks we face.
 These and other risks are discussed more fully in the section entitled "Risk Factors" in Part II, Item IA and elsewhere in this Annual Report on Form 10-K (our "Risk Factors").
-Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business and the trading price of our securities, particularly in light of the fast-changing nature of the COVID-19 pandemic, containment measures, the potential for future waves of outbreaks and the related impacts to economic and operating conditions.
+Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business and the trading price of our securities.